JaronGallo/reactPortfolio/README.md

 # reactPortfolio
 Took my old portfolio and got rid of all bootstrap to use only css and some UI/design changes.
-Not complete..yet
+Not complete...yet